 The history of Mastermind

-'Mastermind' is widely regarded as the most rigorous and intellectual British quiz show, and, after 40 years, has become one of television's most enduring successes.
+'Mastermind' is widely regarded as the most rigorous and intellectual British quiz show and after almost 50 years is one of television's most enduring successes.

 'Mastermind' was the brainchild of TV producer Bill Wright, a former RAF gunner, who drew on his wartime experience as a Prisoner of War in Germany of answering three questions - name, rank and number - to create the “Mastermind” ritual of contestants being asked their name, occupation and specialist subject.